CJ5 Engine Swap Choices

 Article by Mark Trotta

-Early CJ Jeeps (1954 to 1969) have a short wheelbase and weigh about 2,200 pounds.
+Early CJ Jeeps (1954 to 1969) weigh about 2,200 pounds and have a short wheelbase.
 The best choice for an engine swap is not a V8.
 Aside from requiring too many modifications, it'll have more power than the rest of the vehicle can handle.
-Combined with the fact that there isn't a lot of room under the hood, a V6 or even a modern four-cylinder are clearly better choices.
+And combine that with the fact there isn't a lot of room under the hood, a V6 or even a modern four-cylinder are clearly better choices.

 engine swap choices for CJ5 Jeep